7 Best Affordable Pet Insurance Companies of 2026

 Consider the Waiting Period

 Almost all pet policies have a waiting period.
-This means there is no coverage after you sign up for a policy, which is usually 10 to 30 days.
+This means there is no coverage after signing up for a policy, usually 10 to 30 days.

-If your pet has a health issue during the waiting period, unfortunately your claim will not be covered even if it was an unforeseeable emergency.
+Unfortunately, if your pet has a health issue during the waiting period, your claim will not be covered, even if it was an unforeseeable emergency.

 Your Pet's Age